Sakushinkan

 The spiritual sphere, Shumon, follows the teachings of Shugendo, the path of mountain monks (Yamabushi), and mainly involves the practice of meditative techniques.

 Lastly, the medical and rebalancing sphere, Yakumon, encompasses knowledge related to the Onmyodo method, including certain finger pressure, percussion, rubbing techniques, and the use of oils for medicinal purposes.
-It also includes exercises such as kiko, do-in, and taiso, which are useful for restoring the correct energetic flow and maintaining the organism's health.
+It also includes exercises such as kiko, do-in, and taiso, for restoring the correct energetic flow and maintaining the organism's health.